bormaxi8080/osint-timeline/DRAFT.md

 NORDIC COUNTRIES OSINT.
 Tools and resources for Norway, Sweden, Denmark and Finland: https://start.me/p/Nxrb27/20-nordic-countries

-IMAGE SEARCH TOOLS.
-List of tools for image search and analysis by jlitz88: https://start.me/p/5v4g6n/search

 PANO - Advanced OSINT recon investigation platform combining graphical visualization, time series analysis and AI assistance to uncover hidden connections in data: https://github.com/ALW1EZ/PANO/

-Tools to check URL reputation.
-Useful for phishing and malware researchers, as well as anyone who just wants to check a link before clicking on it: https://start.me/p/wMrA5z/cyber-threat-intelligence

 Web Archiving/Mirroring Tools.
 A list of tools and services for archiving and creating local copies of websites, which can be made simply for the purpose of saving information or for the purpose of automatically analysing web pages: https://start.me/p/m60j2v/digital-forensics